vspecky/os-assignments/README.md

 - Shortest Job First (SJF)
 - Round Robin (RR)

-For an assignment in my OS course.
+For an assignment in my Operating Systems course.
 I would have preferred something like Rust for my implementation but using C++ was mandatory so I have tried my best despite not being a C++ programmer.

 ## Usage